 The less time you have at your disposal, the more important the quality gets.
 You cannot over-compensate with more hours for lack of quality.

 I do believe that my accident was a blessing in a way.
-Because I had these serious constraints, I am able to connect much better to the average amateur.
+Because I had these serious constraints, I am able to connect much better with the average amateur.
 I know what it means to have very little time.

-But I am sure you will find one or more things that will help you as well.
+But, I am sure you will find one or more things that will help you as well.

 Start Improving the Quality of Your Chess Training